-3.6.4 AWS EC2 start stop and terminate
+3.6.1 AWS EC2 Start

 To maintain ec2 instances, there are some utility tasks that reduce operation cost tremendously.
-You can start already available instances using a simple startEC2 gradle task under aws module.
+You can start already available instances using a simple start gradle task under aws module.
 You can specify one or more instance ids by a comma saturated list as instanceIds argument.
 Below is syntax to use the command:

 '''

+cd aws

-./gradlew startEC2 -PinstanceIds=<InstanceID1>[,<InstanceID2>]
+gradle start -PinstanceIds=<InstanceID1>[,<InstanceID2>]

 '''